jamf/NoMAD/README.md

 - Fix for expired certificates causing menu to show strangely - build 789
 - Fix for non-automounted shares not being able to mount - regression from 1.1 - build 791
 - AutoRenewCert - Int - Key to specify number of days to go on a cert before automatically renewing - build 791
+- Ability to have multiple Chrome domains specified for NoMAD to add into the Chrome preferences - build 792

 ***NoMAD***